 The Importance of Supporting Remote Workers’ Personal Lives

-In July 2020, when Lenny Mendoca suddenly resigned from his position as chief economic and business advisor to the governor of California he wrote: “What does it say about me that I have a mental health issue?
+When Lenny Mendoca suddenly resigned from his position as chief economic and business advisor to the governor of California he wrote: “What does it say about me that I have a mental health issue?
 It says that I am human.”
-Some six months later by December 21st, over 42 percent of Americans participating in an online survey reported symptoms of anxiety or depression over the preceding seven days.
+Over 42 percent of Americans participating in an online survey reported symptoms of anxiety or depression over the preceding seven days.

-Remote workers exposed to the stress and strain of isolation and on-site employees faced with potential COVID exposure underwrite a McKinsey forecast that the pandemic alone “could result in a potential 50 percent increase in the prevalence of behavioral health conditions.”
+Remote workers exposed to the stress and strain of isolation plus onsite employees faced with potential COVID exposure underwrite a McKinsey forecast that the pandemic alone “could result in a potential 50 percent increase in the prevalence of behavioral health conditions.”

-The kickoff to 2021 isn’t helping as COVID cases spiral out of control and shocking socio-political unrest rocks the U.S. and reverberates worldwide.
+New waves of COVID variants send cases spiraling out of control and socio-political unrest reverberates worldwide.

 Virtual networks are a feeble substitute for the kind of collegial support that happens informally over a coffee refill in the lunchroom or quick chat in the corridor.
 Spotting signs of overwhelming burden or excessive worry are difficult when people work from home.